Improve Your Shipping Operations

 Get visibility across the board.

 Success in your shipping operations requires a broad scope of visibility into your data.
 It’s important to start with the basics and ensure you’re doing your homework when it comes to shipping specs.
-Here’s a few things to keep in mind:
+Here are a few things to keep in mind:

 Packaging requirements may be fixed or optional.
 For example, product warranties or government regulations may require specific packaging and handling instructions.
 Certain customers also may specify premium packaging of their purchased goods.